PKP class EU07

-EU07 (manufacturer's designation: Pafawag 4E and HCP 303E) is the name for a Polish electric locomotive in service of the Polish railway operator PKP.
-This locomotive was designed as a mixed-traffic locomotive, and as such is used both in freight and passenger traffic.
+The PKP class EU07 (designated by Pafawag as the Pafawag 4E and HCP 303E) is the name for a Polish electric locomotive in service on Polish State Railways.
+It is designed as a mixed-traffic locomotive, and as such is used both in freight and passenger traffic, most notably PKP Intercity.

 Technical data

 EU07s have driving cabs at each end of the locomotive.
 The locomotive is equipped with multiple unit control system, which allows a single driver to drive two coupled engines from one cab.
 This engine is able to pull passenger trains of up to 650 t weight with speed of 125 km/h and freight trains of up to 2000 t weight with speed of 70 km/h.
 These figures apply to driving on level track.